 »email@example.com | 121 Preston Hall

-Zongheng is now a Senior in the Bard College Conservatory of Music.
+Zongheng is now completing his degree in the Bard College Conservatory of Music.
 He is double majored in music performance and Psychology, concentrating in Mind, Brain, and Behavior.
 He is interested in cognitive psychology, neuroscience and the relationship between memory reactivation and the body’s stress response.
 He wants to work more on coding and programming in psychology studies.
 Now he’s the assistant for the International Students Office and publishing editor for Bard College Chinese Channel.

 » firstname.lastname@example.org | 121 Preston Hall